 Where $110B of climate capital is actually heading.

 Hydroclimatic risk technology is the data and decision layer that helps capital, infrastructure, and operators measure, manage, and price the climate hazards already in the room — floods, droughts, storms, sea-level rise.
-It is sharper, faster-growing, and more venture-investable than the legacy infrastructure category it is often confused with.
+Its demand is compelled, its economics are increasingly software-shaped, and the category remains open enough for specialist investors and early-stage companies to define.

 This is not the water industry.